Akksshhatt/Cricket_analysis/README.md

 ---
 # Virat Kohli Cricket Performance Analysis

-A data analysis project built in Python that explores Virat Kohli's batting performance across international cricket matches from 2008 to 2017.
-The project covers scoring trends, positional efficiency, opponent and venue breakdowns, dismissal patterns, and boundary analysis.

----

 ## Project Overview

 This project applies exploratory data analysis techniques to Virat Kohli's match-by-match batting records.
 The aim is to uncover patterns in performance across different years, batting positions, opponents, venues, and innings using Python libraries for data manipulation and visualization.